 – Bank name and account number or M-PESA mobile number (starting with 254)

-Make sure the details you give them match those in your Transferwise account.
+Make sure the details you give them match those in your Wise account.

 Times are changing, and cryptocurrency is becoming a thing.
 Consider asking your clients to pay you via Bitcoin.
 You can then sell it via a Bitcoin marketplace.